GNN Explanations that do not Explain and How to find Them: Conclusion

 \subsection{Reproducibility Statement}

 The proofs of our theoretical results in \cref{sec:failure-cases} are provided in \cref{appx:proofs}.
 Details about the experiments, along with details about datasets and metric implementation, are available in \cref{appx:impl-details}.
-Our source code is made available in the supplemental.
+Our code is available at \url{https://github.com/steveazzolin/gnn_deg_expl}.